2015–16 Michigan Wolverines men's basketball team: Departures

 In June 2015, Max Bielfeldt announced that he had decided to use his redshirt year to play for the 2015–16 Indiana Hoosiers after the Hoosiers dismissed two forwards from the team the month before.
-Bielfeldt had considered several midwest schools and DePaul, Nebraska and Iowa State were his other finalists.
+Bielfeldt had considered several midwest schools; DePaul, Nebraska and Iowa State were his other finalists.

 Preseason

 A midseason injury during the 2014–15 Michigan Wolverines' season impacted Caris LeVert's decision to return as a senior.

 In April 2015, Spike Albrecht had offseason surgery on his right hip to correct for a genetic condition that may also necessitate left hip surgery.
-Following the 2015 NCAA Division I men's basketball tournament several pollsters (including ESPN, USA Today, NBC Sports) omitted Michigan from the expected preseason top 25, however some that immediately projected Caris LeVert to return to Michigan included Michigan in the rankings: CBS Sports (#18) and Sports Illustrated (#16).
-Bleacher Report ranked Michigan at 25 noting lower expectations if LeVert declared himself eligible for the 2015 NBA draft.
+Following the 2015 NCAA Division I men's basketball tournament, several pollsters (including ESPN, USA Today, and NBC Sports) omitted Michigan from the expected preseason top 25.
+However, some who immediately projected Caris LeVert to return to Michigan included Michigan in the rankings: CBS Sports (#18) and Sports Illustrated (#16).
+Bleacher Report ranked Michigan at 25, noting lower expectations if LeVert declared himself eligible for the 2015 NBA draft.
 On April 21, LeVert announced that he would return for his senior season.
 That same day, Max Bielfeldt was released from his athletic scholarship with one year of eligibility remaining.
 Despite all 13 of its scholarships being committed at the time, Michigan continued to recruit five-star 2015 McDonald's All-American Jaylen Brown and four-star Kenny Williams for the class of 2015.

 A scholarship for one of the potential recruits became available on April 27, when Beilein and rising sophomore Austin Hatch announced that Hatch, who had survived two plane crashes that killed his parents, siblings, and stepmother, would no longer play for the team due to medical issues stemming from injuries he suffered in the second crash.
 Michigan applied for and received a "medical exemption waiver" from the NCAA for Hatch; the waiver allows a school to keep a student-athlete who has career-ending medical issues on scholarship.
 Hatch transitioned to being a student assistant coach; as such, he was no longer on the active roster but could otherwise fully participate in the program.
 However, Brown committed to California on May 1.
 Williams committed to North Carolina on May 2.